Explore All UK Mountains

 Do you have information about Scottish mountains only?

-No, our directory covers mountains across the entire United Kingdom including Scotland, England, and Wales.
-While Scotland has the most high peaks (Munros and Corbetts), we also feature the Lake District fells, Welsh mountains like Snowdon and the Brecon Beacons, and peaks in other regions.
+No, our directory covers mountains across the entire United Kingdom including Scotland, England, Wales, and Northern Ireland.
+While Scotland has the most high peaks (Munros and Corbetts), we also feature the Lake District fells, Welsh mountains like Snowdon and the Brecon Beacons, and the Mourne Mountains of Northern Ireland including Slieve Donard, the highest peak in Northern Ireland.
 Search by region to explore mountains in specific areas.

 How often is the mountain information updated?